didi-baga/Dependency-Injection/README.md

 ## Overview

-Collection of projects to play with, Use to explore and gain understanding of Dependency Injection principle using C#.
+Collection of projects to play with, Use to explore and gain an understanding of the Dependency Injection principle using C#.

 ## Case of Study

-Goal is to explore:
+The goal is to explore the following:

 - Service lifetimes
 - Explicit Dependency
 - Isolation
 - Performance

-For each topic new project will be provided and all of them will use **Sample Classes**.
+For each topic, a new project will be provided and all of them will use **Sample Classes**.

 ## Sample Classes

-Contains Interfaces and dependent classes to simulate various cases.
+Sample Classes contain Interfaces and dependent classes to simulate various cases.
-**Note:** Sleep timer will be used to simulate time consuming operations.
+**Note:** Sleep timer will simulate time-consuming operations.

 Class list and short description: